Sequoia/node-training/static/decks/welcome-to-node.md

 - almost all JS for n+ years
 - Spent summer teaching Strongloop/ibm
 - Asked to put on workshop for O'Reilly
+- Who are you?

 |||

 # About this workshop

 ^
-- mix of lecture and hands-on
+- mix of lecture & hands-on
-- feel free to ask questions, I may table
+- ask questions, I may table
 - help your neighbor! (or raise hand & I'll help)
-- Goal is to leave you oriented with Node.js
+- Goal: orient to Node.js
-- Know what's out there, comfortable working node.js project or starting own
+- know what's out there, comfortable working or starting project
-- move fairly quickly, all code is available, easy to jump to where we are & examine later

 |||